MIT-Emerging-Talent/ET6-CDSP-group-08-repo/3_data_exploration/README.md

 ### 2. Exploratory Data Analysis (EDA) Steps

-- Load the cleaned dataset from GitHub
+- Load the cleaned dataset from GitHub.

-- Display general dataset information and description
+- Display general dataset information and description.
 - Generate descriptive statistics for numeric columns:
    'Mean, standard deviation, minimum, and maximum values'
 - Identify potential outliers in relevant columns using simple statistical boxplot charts
 - Analyze relationships between key variables
 - Generate initial visualizations for selected conflict-affected countries (e.g., Sudan, Palestine, Ukraine) to highlight trade patterns and potential correlations.

 ### 3. Key Questions

 - Do you have the right data?
 The dataset contains relevant trade information; however, it is not comprehensive enough to address all aspects of our research questions.
 - Do you need other data?
 Yes, we require additional data on conflict events such as their dates, intensity, and duration to provide a more complete analysis.
 - Do you have the right question?
 The research question is well-formulated, but to address it thoroughly, we need to collect additional data.

-## On-Grid data preparation script
+## EDA 1

 ### 1. Input dataset